 - Easter - the colorful Easter "grass" used in baskets is attractive to cats.
 Goodies tucked in the baskets can be harmful to a cat's digestive system as well - chocolates, tiny Easter toys, etc.

 - St. Patrick's Day - During festivities, cats and alcohol DO NOT mix.
 Alcoholic is toxic to cats.

 - 4th of July - This is a day of terrible accidents and even abuse related to fireworks.
 Please keep cats indoors during the holiday and watch traffic at doorways.
-The sudden loud noises and flashing colors can cause your cat to run away in terror.
+The sudden loud noises and flashing colors can cause your cat to run away.
 A carelessly thrown firecracker or other firework could result in a disfiguring or maiming tragedy.
 Unfortunately, animal abusers get their thrills by harming cats who are smaller, weaker and defenseless.

 - Christmas - Hang ornaments which mean a lot to you higher on the Christmas tree.
-Use wooden, medal, resin-cast or the like on the lower branches in case curious little paws want to play with the bright, colorful ornaments.
+Use wooden, metal, resin-cast or the like on the lower branches in case curious little paws want to play with the bright, colorful ornaments.
 While tinsel is not toxic, if eaten, intestinal obstruction and choking are possible problems.

 Do not give any animal or cat, of any age, as a gift.
 Instead, give gifts of cat supplies, food, or accessories and let them get their own kitten.
 This will also provide the new cat owner the time to spend with their new lifetime commitment.
 Remember the first weeks at a new home is traumatic for cats.